tkardos/covidwatch-back/README.md

 ## Calculation of severity

-**Low**: the number of active cases is lower than 100 per 1 milion.
+**Low**: the number of active cases is lower than 10 per 10 0000.

-**Medium**: the number of active cases is between a 100 an 999 per 1 million.
+**Medium**: the number of active cases is between a 10 an 100 per 10 000.

-**High**: the number of active cases is higher than 999 per 1 million.
+**High**: the number of active cases is higher than 100 per 10 000.